-Cameras are in operation at key locations inside and outside of the school.
+Cameras are in operation inside and outside of the school.
 Video tapes may be reviewed by administrative and/or security personnel in the course of investigating a theft or any other situations involving safety or security where a video record may be helpful.

-Career Center
+\Career and Readiness Center;